Appearance before the Standing Committee on Industry and Technology (INDU) on the Study of Bill C-27

-I am pleased to be back to assist the Committee in its study of Bill C-27, the Digital Charter Implementation Act, which would enact the Consumer Privacy Protection Act (CPPA), the Personal Information and Data Protection Tribunal Act, and the Artificial Intelligence and Data Act (AIDA).
-I am accompanied by Michael Maguire, Director of PIPEDA Investigations, and Lara Ives, Executive Director, Policy, Research & Parliamentary Affairs.
+I am pleased to be here today to assist the Committee in its study of Bill C-27, the Digital Charter Implementation Act, which would enact the Consumer Privacy Protection Act (CPPA), the Personal Information and Data Protection Tribunal Act, and the Artificial Intelligence and Data Act (AIDA).
+I am accompanied by Michael Maguire, Director of PIPEDA Investigations and Lara Ives, Executive Director, Policy, Research & Parliamentary Affairs.

-With that, I would be happy to answer any questions that you might have.
+Thank you for your time.
+I would now be happy to answer any questions that you might have.